DoctorKhan/The-Human-Experiment-Book/src/10_part_evidence/50_binary_language_control.md

 "It's like we're hardwired to give away our resources to entities that don't exist," Dr. Petrov noted.
 "From an evolutionary perspective, this behavior should have been eliminated.
 Instead, it's universal."

-## The Absent Gods Phenomenon
+## The Great Absence

+*"And that leads to the most peculiar part of the puzzle," Dr. Kim added, pulling up his mythological analysis.
+"In the earliest, most 'primitive' cultures, the spirits are everywhere—in the trees, the rivers, the animals.
+But in every 'advanced' civilization that emerges, the great gods are almost always **absent**."*

+*"The Anunnaki withdrew to the heavens.
+The Greek Titans were banished.
+The God of the Hebrew tradition, who once walked in the Garden, became hidden.
+Every major civilization tells the same story: the great creators were once present, but now they are gone.
+Why would we universally invent stories about being abandoned?"*

+*He paused, letting the full weight of the contradictions settle.
+"The evidence is completely illogical.
+We have the bodies of a domesticated species.
+We have the minds of an orphaned species.
+We instinctively pay taxes to absent landlords.
+And our most cherished stories are about how they left us."*

+*Petrov summarized the impossible conclusion they were facing: "It's as if the entire architecture of human religion and culture is a system designed to maintain compliance with an authority that is no longer physically present."*

-Perhaps most puzzling was the pattern Dr. Kim discovered in religious and mythological texts: gods who were consistently described as absent, distant, or hidden.
+Perhaps most puzzling was this pattern Dr. Kim discovered in religious and mythological texts: gods who were consistently described as absent, distant, or hidden.
 Unlike the nature spirits and animal totems of truly primitive cultures, advanced civilizations consistently worshipped gods who had supposedly departed.

 **The Pattern Across Cultures:**